Jessica-Bu/project2_google_data/README.md

 Group project from Jessica Budwilowitz, Sherin Kuruvilla, Viktoria Gluhovskaya, Julie Tring.

-Analyzing a dataset that contains data of 10k Play Store apps for analysing the Android market.
+Task: Analyzing a dataset that contains data of 10k Play Store apps for analysing the Android market.
+Found on kaggle.com: https://www.kaggle.com/datasets/lava18/google-play-store-apps.

 Our goal is to define the characteristic of a successful app.